pretix/pretix-docs/docs/tutorial/products.md

 We will click "regular ticket", which takes us to the "modify product" dialog.
 We will change the English item name to "Standard Ticket" and provide a German translation.
 We are going to add the following description:
-"Regular ticket that granting access to the entire conference."
+"Regular ticket granting access to the entire conference."
 Next, we will click on the "price" tab and change the "default price" to €250.00.
 We will also select the appropriate tax rate of 19% from the "sales tax" dropdown.